jackwilliamsdodd/tweets/README.md

 # Tweets

-A small web application that retrieves the latest tweets for a given account and displays them in a grid, with the ability to search and filter the tweets by keywords
+A small web application using the Laravel framework that retrieves the latest tweets for a given account and displays them in a grid, with the ability to search and filter the tweets by keywords

 To run the application: